stwhitfield/covid-severity/README.md

   <img width="422" alt="regression_results" src="https://user-images.githubusercontent.com/14030344/235335149-8ef9874a-9c45-4f2a-a9b2-4165efc05ccc.png">
 </p>

+#### Models
+Fine-tuned ViT for regression task is available at https://huggingface.co/ludolara/vit-COVID-19-severity.

 ### Explainability

 Being able to explain an ML model’s decisions is a key part of ensuring stakeholder confidence in the model.
 We generated saliency maps (Figure 4) using our DenseNetall torchxrayvision pretrained model to help us understand which regions of the image are influencing the model’s decisions.
 Different images had different focal points, suggesting that the model is looking at features of the images and not purely shortcut learning.
 Without consulting experts (radiologists), however, it is difficult to judge whether the model is focusing on the right regions.